epyelabs/argus-test-bench/readme.md

 5. MIC
 6. RGB LED

-# Interface
+# Test bench

 ## Camera

+### Per camera source

-- Ability to take a picture (by camera source)
+- Ability to take a picture (or pictures)
-- Ability to record video (by camera source)
+- Ability to record video (with additional settings like fps, resolution, etc)

 ## 4G/LTE Module